-In the following we propose two strategies to guide us to select such a pair $i,j$ and the factor $\gamma$ at Step 4 of Algorithm~\ref{sec5:alg1}.
+In the following, we propose two strategies to guide us in selecting such a pair $i,j$ and the factor $\gamma$ at Step 4 of Algorithm~\ref{sec5:alg1}.
 For an integer $r$, let $\Omega(r)$ be the set of exponents of $2$ involved in the binary representation of $r$, and let $\Delta(r)\coloneqq\min\,\Omega(r)$ be the minimal exponent of $2$ involved in the binary representation of $r$.
 For example, with $r=7$, one has $\Omega(r)=\{0,1,2\}$ and $\Delta(r)=0$.